EGhost98/Weather-Forecast/README.md

 The views defined in `views.py` handle the rendering of templates, processing form data, and interacting with the OpenWeatherMap API to retrieve and store weather data.
 The `weatherapi` view provides the API endpoint for retrieving weather data based on latitude, longitude, and detailing type.

-## API Endpoint (`/api/weather`)
+## Custom API Endpoint

-The Weathercast app includes a custom API endpoint that provides weather forecast data based on latitude and longitude coordinates.
+The Weathercast app includes a custom API endpoint (`/api/weather`) that provides weather forecast data based on latitude and longitude coordinates.
 The endpoint expects the following parameters:

 - **lat**: Latitude value (float) representing the location coordinates.
 - **lon**: Longitude value (float) representing the location coordinates.